-This course introduces students to information systems analysis and provides Skills in Information Systems requirements analysis and logical system Specifications.
-The student will learn several systematic approaches and tools for the analysis process management.
-The students will also learn techniques that will allow them to analyze systems in a team environment
+This course provides students with an advanced knowledge and understanding of the concepts and practice of information systems analysis.
+The students will gain skills in Information Systems requirements analysis and logical system specifications.
+The student will also learn several systematic approaches and tools for the analysis process management and techniques that will enable them to analyze systems in a team environment.

-MIS 344- Introduction to Database Systems
+MIS 344 - Introduction to Database Systems

-This course introduces topics that include the traditional files problems, database systems concepts, database systems evolution, database types, entity, attributes, relationship, and relationship degree, database architecture, database modeling methods, data definition and manipulation languages, SQL.
+This course develops students' knowledge and understanding of database systems.
+It extends students understanding of approaches to maintenance and manipulation of files by introducing and explaining database systems concepts, database systems evolution, and database types.
+Entity, attributes, relational database, and database architecture, database modeling methods, data definition, and database manipulation languages such as SQL are comprehensively explained.